Drinking Water Protection

 - Drinking Water by the Numbers (PDF) about the number of drinking water systems, wells, drinking water sources for Minnesotans, and source water protection plans.
 The information is provided annually for staff, state agencies, and other partners to use in communications, planning, and performance measures.

 - 2019 Nitrate Report: Community Public Water Systems (PDF).
 This report includes data from water samples for nitrate collected from drinking water sources and entry points (representing finished water).

 - The 2016 Environmental Health Public Drinking Water Resampling Analysis (PDF) The project was an effort to verify that public drinking water was being properly assessed to protect public health.
 The report documents the process including methods, analytical results, and a list of key conclusions.

 Drinking water is by far the most precious resource we have in the world, yet it is a resource that is often taken for granted.
 It’s not unusual for people to give little thought to water even though, through history, civilizations have risen and fallen depending on the availability of an adequate supply of water that is safe to drink.
 That’s still the case today.
 As we look at the problemsboth health-related and economicin many third-world nations, the lack of a safe supply of drinking water is often a major factor.

 We have many ways of protecting drinking water.
 Protecting water sources, treating the water, and taking samples of the treated water to assure its safety are necessary.
 Another important means of protecting water is by promoting awareness of the subject, that safe drinking water doesn’t happen by accident and that all of us play a role in protecting it.

 We are fortunate in Minnesota that drinking water supplies are in good shape and that we have an adequate supply of water that is safe to drink.
-For this to continue, we have to remain vigilant and address issues that are a threat to drinking water.

 Go to > top.